 The Decorah Power group is not doing this alone.
 We hired NewGen to do the feasibility study, an experienced management and consulting firm that serves the utility industry across the country.
 We have extremely knowledgeable legal counsel, and an additional consultant—a retired executive director of a municipal electric utility—is also serving us.
 We have also been in conversation with other municipal electric utilities in Iowa, and they are excited for us and have been very willing to share information and advice.

-Decorah serves as an operations hub for Alliant and over a dozen employees are based here.
+Decorah serves as an operations hub for Alliant and more than a dozen employees are based here.
 However, it does not take that many people to maintain the Decorah infrastructure alone.
 These employees also work in Cresco, Calmar, Elkader, Lansing and other surrounding communities served by Alliant Energy.

 If Decorah forms a municipal electric utility, the same infrastructure will exist and will need to be maintained.
-Members of our community who work for Alliant could continue to work in Alliant’s remaining territory or, ideally, we hope they will apply to work with the municipal electric utility.
+Members of our community who work for Alliant could very likely continue to work for Alliant if they choose.
+Another option could be to work with the municipal electric utility, which will hire an experienced crew.

 The feasibility study assumes the municipal electric utility would issue revenue bonds to finance the purchase of the electrical infrastructure and supply initial working capital.
 While general obligation bonds can be paid for by any source, including tax revenue, revenue bonds are paid for by the specific project being financed by the bond issue.
-In other words, the revenues from the municipal electric utility would pay the interest and principal on the bonds.
+In other words, the revenue bonds would be issued by the municipal utility board and not the City, and the revenues from the municipal electric utility would pay the interest and principal on the bonds.
+This is standard practice for municipal utilities, which get very good rates on the bonds, because the revenue is essentially guaranteed thanks to the exclusive service territory and monopoly status of electric utilities.

 Often, the intention behind incumbent utility-funded studies is to deter cities from pursuing municipalization.
 The American Public Power Association (APPA) writes, “the community should be very skeptical if the incumbent private utility offers to provide or conduct a study at little or no cost to the city.
 Studies sponsored by the private utility will not produce objective results; in fact, their primary purpose is to dissuade a city from forming a new public utility.”
 (APPA: Public Power for Your Community, 2016)

 In addition, the Alliant-funded study made some different assumptions that added cost to their total number.
-For example, they assumed that the municipal electric utility would only serve customers inside city limits, which adds a $11 million reintegration cost.
+For example, they assumed that the municipal electric utility would only serve customers inside city limits (it would not), which adds a $11 million reintegration cost to continue to provide service to those customers outside the city limits.
+Decorah’s feasibility study assumes the buy-out of Alliant’s entire contiguous service area surrounding Decorah, ensuring continuous streamlined service.

 Further, according to NewGen consultant Dave Berg, “a $20 million estimate for infrastructure valuation and nearly $10 million for ‘startup costs are also well out of line.”
 (Read the full response.)